T4ko0522/T4ko0522/README.md

 ### 💻 About Me
 **Japanese Student | Junior Full Stack Engineer**
-Passionate about coding withTypeScript, and Python.
+Passionate about coding with TypeScript, and Python.
 ✅ Currently learning Kubernetes!

 ### 🛠 Tech Stack